lizen123/the-super-hero/README.md

 <!-- site work  -->

-* This site use to collect donation for climate changing
+* This site use to collect donation for climate changed

 *  sum all amount of donation money